 On-target Utilities and Firmware

-After generating the PL design, developers will need to move the required files to target platform.
-Developers can either scp or ftp the required files to SOM, or load them into SD cards and find them in /boot/.
+After generating the PL design, you must move the required files to the target platform, using scp or ftp (the required files to SOM), or load them into SD cards and find them in /boot/.

 xmutil

-xmutil is a Python-based utility wrapper that provides a front-end to other standard Linux utilities (e.g., dnf) or AMD platform specific sub-utilities (e.g., platform stats).
-In the context of dynamic deployment xmutil provides the functionality to read the package feeds defined by the on-target *.repo file and down select the package-groups based on the hardware platform name read from the SOM and carrier card (CC) EEPROM contents.
-For example, when calling xmutil getpkgs on the KV260 starter kit, the utility will query the package feed and then only present to you the package-groups that include the string kv260 in them.
+xmutil is a Python-based utility wrapper that provides a front-end to other standard Linux utilities (for example, dnf) or AMD platform specific sub-utilities (for example, platform stats).
+In the context of dynamic deployment, xmutil provides the functionality to read the package feeds defined by the on-target *.repo file and down select the package-groups based on the hardware platform name read from the SOM and carrier card (CC) EEPROM contents.
+For example, when calling xmutil getpkgs on the KV260 Starter Kit, the utility queries the package feed and then only presents you with the package-groups that include the string, kv260, in them.
 This is intended to help you quickly identify the accelerated applications related packages for your platform.
 You can also use standard dnf calls to interact with the package-feed.

 dfx-mgr

 The dfx-mgr requires that the application bitstreams be loaded in /lib/firmware/<company_name>/<app_name>.
 Up until 2021.2, xilinx/ is the only folder supported.
-In 2022.1 and later, other folders are supported as long as they have been added in daemon.config.
-For latest details, visit its github page.
+In 2022.1 and later, other folders are supported as long as they are added in daemon.config.
+For the latest details, visit its GitHub page.

 • Application bitstream converted to *.bit.bin format